Korbrent/CSE423-Compiler/README.md

 ## Prelude:
 This file is a markdown-formatted file that I am using to document my work in the compiler.
 I started writing this file during lab 6 as a way to keep track and documentation of the ever-growing arsenal of files that go into programming and compiling my compiler.

-### Message to the Professor:
-If you're reading this, then I forgot to specify which files to zip into my archive.

-This code is not publically available on Github (nor is it even in a Git respository at the moment).
-After the conclusion of this course, I intend on posting this project to my Github page, using this markdown file as a reference for later.

 # The Irony Language:

 The [Irony language](https://www.cs.nmt.edu/~jeffery/courses/423/ironyref.html) is a language that aims to be a subset of the Rust programming language.